Long Jack Phillipus Tjakamarra: Children's Dreaming – 1973

 Painted using poster paint with PVA glue on a roughly 58 x 40 cm hardboard.
 The painting is dominated by a large human figure whose limbs are outstretched towards the corners of the painting.
 The figure is painted in black with dots and stripes of color comprising its shirt and face.
 At the tip of the figure's extremities lie concentric circles.
 A myriad of grouped lines are scattered about the painting.
 More concentric circles are placed around the figure with groups of lines connecting the circles.
 Several ovular shapes are strewn about the painting and contain intricate designs.
 The empty spaces of the painting are filled with lines, dashes, and dots of paint.

 The painting is of the Teacher Ceremonial Man performing a performance.
 The concentric circles and lines which connect them represent a dreaming map.
 The Teacher Ceremonial Man is surrounded by bullroarers which aid in his performance which tells of his dreaming journey across the dreaming map.
 The simplified figure and message of the painting lends to its function as a children's story element.

 Legacy

-Long Jack's participation in the Papunya Tula cooperative has helped promote the works of the Aboriginal people to the greater art world.
-Along with the acrylic painting style, Long Jack has helped propagate the Aboriginal culture and traditions of the Western Desert in a respectable manner.
+Long Jack's participation in the Papunya Tula cooperative contributed to the broader promotion of Indigenous Australian art.
+Through the use of the acrylic painting style, his work helped disseminate the culture and traditions of the Western Desert art movement.